Freeze brand: In foals

 Investigators from Brazil used foals in an attempt to quantify the pain of freeze branding compared to hot branding.
 Two groups of foals were fitted with heart monitors and randomly assigned either freeze branding or hot branding.
 Blood samples were taken 30 minutes before branding and then again, 30 and 60 minutes after branding.
 Hot brands were applied for 3 seconds or less and liquid nitrogen-chilled freeze brands were applied for 60 seconds (sic).
-The foals were video recorded during their branding for later ethological analysis by two veterinarians.
+The foals were video-recorded during their branding for later ethological analysis by two veterinarians.
 These experts in horse body language scrutinized the recordings and assigned scores based on how many indications of pain each foal exhibited during branding.
 The score ranged from 0 to 6 and attempted to quantify the distress, if any, shown by the foals.
-Cortisol levels were determined from the three blood samples and heart rates recorded until 60 minutes after branding.
-No sham branded control group was used.
+Cortisol levels were determined from the three blood samples and heart rates were recorded until 60 minutes after branding.
+No sham-branded control group was used.

-Their analysis of collected data indicated that "both hot and freeze iron branding induced stress responses in foals, with similar increase in the cortisol levels and intense pain and escape behavioral response" but that freeze branding resulted in less autonomic (fight-or-flight) response, suggesting that hot branding was the more stressful of the two procedures.
-This, combined with the lesser severity of wound created by the freeze brands led the experimenters to conclude that freeze branding was the better choice.
+Their analysis of collected data indicated that "both hot and freeze iron branding induced stress responses in foals, with a similar increase in the cortisol levels and intense pain and escape behavioral response" but that freeze branding resulted in less autonomic (fight-or-flight) response, suggesting that hot branding was the more stressful of the two procedures.
+This, combined with the lesser severity of wounds created by the freeze brands led the experimenters to conclude that freeze branding was the better choice.
 The results led the authors to recommend the prohibition of hot branding.